superfly/dns-help/README.md

 - [Netlify](netlify.md) 👍👍
 - [NS1](ns1.md)

+## DNS Documentation Help

 Want to provide instructions on how put a CNAME-equivalent record at a domain apex?
 [Check out our provider template](providers/template-for-providers.md) and add some instructions, then sit back and steep in the glory.
 The more screenshots and links to original sources of information, the hotter the glory to steep in.

 # Using a Custom Domain